Sungang railway station

 Sungang railway station, formerly "Shenzhen North railway station," is a freight station in Luohu District of Shenzhen, Guangdong, China.
 The current station was opened in June 1973 and is on Guangshen railway and Jingjiu railway.

 History

 The original station was opened in 1962 with its name "Sungang", expanded in 1973 and changed to its "Shenzhen North" in 1977.
-Its name was changed back to "Sungang" again in 2008 due to the same name as another "Shenzhen North railway station" in the future Guangzhou–Shenzhen–Hong Kong Express Rail Link.
+Its name was changed back to "Sungang" again in 2008 due to the same name as another "Shenzhen North railway station" in the Guangzhou–Shenzhen–Hong Kong Express Rail Link.

 Facilities

 The station has 52 freight tracks and a total area of 190,000 m2.